-Axiom 1: Mathematical potential is distributed equally among different groups, irrespective of geographic, demographic, and economic boundaries.
+Mathematical potential is equally present in different groups, irrespective of geographic, demographic, and economic boundaries.

 Mentorship of graduate students in a directed reading on cluster algebras and scattering diagrams, Fall 2023 - present